Brokers & Intermediaries

 Managing intermediaries – a two-way street

 A broker is appraising you as much as you are evaluating them.
 Be prepared to speak intelligently about your industry focus, objectives, size parameters and experience to date.
 Brokers do not want to be having to “get you up to speed” and are looking for knowledgeable buyers.
-Develop multiple explanations of the “search” process to gauge how credible it makes you appear to them; many are skeptical of the model and you may find it better to avoid “search” terminology altogether One searcher points out, “As the search path has become more popular, more and more brokers are aware of it.
+Develop multiple explanations of the “search” process to gauge how credible it makes you appear to them; many are skeptical of the model and you may find it better to avoid “search” terminology altogether, a lesson it takes a while to learn!
+One searcher points out, “As the search path has become more popular, more and more brokers are aware of it.
 The brokers with a negative view of the search model outnumber the ones with a positive view by an order of magnitude.”

 Ben Murray from New Forest reports that many intermediaries are sole proprietors and more responsive at the end of the week and weekends.
 He also advises, “Don’t waste time with an intermediary who isn’t communicating your interest to the owner and don’t get sucked into conforming to their ‘process’ and waste a lot of time with phone calls before establishing / agreeing on a price and structure.“ From your proprietary search, you may come across business owners that don’t fit your criteria who you can refer to brokers – both will be grateful.

 Be cautious about being put in front of a seller before you have fully qualified them.
 Being “shown” to a prospect is in the broker’s best interest but may not be in yours if you have a long distance to travel or incomplete information to make an offer.